As psychologists, we asked Earth’s most pressing question about climate change. Why the inaction?

 In social science, these tipping points are often catalyzed by individuals (like Rosa Parks refusing to give her seat up and the Civil Rights Movement that followed).

 Wikipedia: The Tipping Points (social network diagram)

-What we can take from all this is that there is no universal truth or “one size fits all” approach to understanding the climate change strikes as a mass movement.
+What we can take from all this is that there is no universal truth or “one size fits all” approach to understanding the psychology of climate change inaction as a mass movement.

 A combination of factors have been analyzed, including the worsening of the planet, the proliferation of media, and the full-force of a generation behind the protests.

 Jakarta Post reporting protests